Last Updated on 06/05/2026 by Marlene Marques

 “A fortune-teller told me”… who is Tiziano Terzani?

 I’m ashamed to admit that I didn’t know Tiziano Terzani before this book.
-I say this with shame because, as a journalist, I should have known the name of one of the world’s most renowned journalists and writers.
+As a journalist, I should have known the name of one of the world’s most renowned journalists and writers.

 Terzani was born in 1938 in Florence, Italy, and had a rich and diverse career as a foreign correspondent, covering various parts of the world over several decades.

-He worked as a journalist in different countries in Asia, including India, China, Japan and Vietnam.
+He worked as a journalist in various Asian countries, including India, China, Japan, and Vietnam.
 During his time in Asia, he witnessed important events such as the Vietnam War and the Cultural Revolution in China.
 These experiences deeply influenced him and significantly impacted his writing style and reading about life and the world.

 The Italian author became famous for his unique approach to journalism.
 Instead of just reporting the facts, Terzani often included his personal and spiritual reflections in his reports and books.
 He showed in them his more humanistic side and passion for exploring local cultures and traditions.